square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > CalculateLoyaltyPointsResponse CalculateLoyaltyPoints(ctx, body, programId)
 CalculateLoyaltyPoints

-Calculates the points a purchase earns.  - If you are using the Orders API to manage orders, you provide `order_id` in the request.
+Calculates the points a purchase earns from the base loyalty program.  - If you are using the Orders API to manage orders, you provide the `order_id` in the request.
 The  endpoint calculates the points by reading the order. - If you are not using the Orders API to manage orders, you provide the purchase amount in  the request for the endpoint to calculate the points.
-An application might call this endpoint to show the points that a buyer can earn with the  specific purchase.  __Note:__ The country of the seller's Square account determines whether tax is included in the purchase amount when accruing points for spend-based and visit-based programs.
-For more information, see [Availability of Square Loyalty](https://developer.squareup.com/docs/loyalty-api/overview#loyalty-market-availability).
+An application might call this endpoint to show the points that a buyer can earn with the  specific purchase.
+For spend-based and visit-based programs, the `tax_mode` setting of the accrual rule indicates how taxes should be treated for loyalty points accrual.

 ### Required Parameters